dominik-stec/BoardGame_frontend_ReactJS_PJA/README.md

     <img src="images/logo.jpg" alt="Logo" width="540" height="80">
   </a>

-  <h2 align="center">ChangeYourMindGameBackend</h2>
+  <h2 align="center">ChangeYourMindGameClient</h2>

   <p align="center">
-    <h3> This project is a backend for board game.
+    <h3> This project is a frontend for board game.
 I made digital game based on reality game board.
 It was work work for my study practice.
 This project is dedicated for local government 'Self-Help Center' Institution where i realised my study practice.  </h3>
     <br />
-    <a href="https://github.com/dccstcc/ChangeYourMindGameBackend"><strong>» go to CODE »</strong></a>
+    <a href="https://github.com/dccstcc/ChangeYourMindGameClient"><strong>» go to CODE »</strong></a>
     <br />
     <br />
     <!-- <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>